I’ve come to show you the Street of Dreams

 We’re searching for happiness!
 I shout back blithely, thinking it all a great joke.

 “Tin pateesate!” – You’ve stepped on her! – they holler back.

 I feel a little puzzled at this, but nod and smile back anyway.
 “Yes!”
 I shout.

 “Hey!
 Tin ehete vapsei poly ashima!” – they shout again – You’ve painted it very badly!

 Things seem to have got very strange now.
-I look over for clarification at my Greek with me.
+I look over to my Greek-speaking companion for clarification.

 “They’re Greek idioms…” she tells me.

 And so it is that, shamefacedly, we have to climb over the fence and face the splenetic policemen in front of the craning necks of the patrons of the slightly tacky cafes.
 They lecture us on trespassing.
 They pretend they might take us back to the station before we are finally sent away, heading back to the Sacred Way, tails between our legs.

 We set off, the police watching us, making sure we go, while they take a seat at a cafe next to a large cheap-looking nightclub.